Holiday Shopping in Minnesota's Historic Downtowns

 Artsy Types: Northfield

 If you love the pure, high notes of Christmas carols, Northfield hums with holiday cheer and an easy-to-stroll historic downtown.
-Quirky and artsy, creative and fun, its shops—such as Swag, The Sketchy Artist, The Measuring Cup, and assorted clothing boutiques and antique stops—offer a refreshing array of gifts.
+Quirky and artsy, creative and fun, its shops—such as The Sketchy Artist, The Measuring Cup and assorted clothing boutiques and antique stops—offer a refreshing array of gifts.

-If you time a visit in early December, you may be able to catch the nationally broadcast St. Olaf Christmas Festival.
-You can even feast on lutefisk and lefse at the college’s traditional Scandinavian buffet.
+If you time a visit in early December, you may be able to catch the nationally broadcast St. Olaf College Christmas Festival.
+Most years you can even feast on lutefisk and lefse at the college’s traditional Scandinavian buffet.
 A downtown Winter Walk in December includes horse-drawn carriage rides and stores and cafes illuminated in the warm glow of candlelight.

 Artisans & Craftspeople: Red Wing